Cooperative Optimal Output Tracking for Discrete-Time Multiagent Systems: Stabilizing Policy Iteration Frameworks: Abstract

 \section{Abstract}

-In this paper, two model-free optimal output tracking frameworks based on policy iteration for discrete-time multi-agent systems are proposed.
-First, we establish a framework of stabilizing policy iteration that can start from any initial feedback control policy, relaxing the dependence of traditional policy iteration on the initial stabilizing control policy.
-Then, another efficient and equivalent $Q$-learning policy iteration framework is developed, which is shown to require only less system data to get the same results as the stabilizing policy iteration.
-Both frameworks obtain stabilizing control policy by iterating the stabilizing virtual closed-loop system step-by-step to the actual closed-loop system.
-Multiple explicit schemes for the iteration step-size/coefficient are designed and their stability during the above iterations is analyzed.
-By using the generated closed-loop stabilizing control policy and two frameworks, the optimal feedback control gain is obtained.
-The approximate solution of the regulator equations is found by model-free iteration, which leads to the optimal feedforward gain.
-Finally, the cooperative optimal output tracking is realized by a distributed feedforward-feedback controller.
+This paper proposes two cooperative optimal output tracking (COOT) algorithms based on policy iteration (PI) for discrete-time multi-agent systems with unknown model parameters.
+First, we establish a stabilizing PI framework that can start from any initial control policy, relaxing the dependence of traditional PI on the initial stabilizing control policy.
+Then, another efficient and equivalent $Q$-learning framework is developed, which is shown to require only less system data to get the same results as the stabilizing PI.
+In the two frameworks, the stabilizing control policy is obtained by gradually iterating the stabilizing virtual system to the actual feedback closed-loop system.
+Two explicit schemes for adjusting the iteration step-size/coefficient are designed and their stability is analyzed.
+Finally, the COOT is realized by a distributed feedforward-feedback controller with learned optimal gains.
 The proposed algorithms are validated by simulation.